 “I think about how humble and blessed I am to represent the state of Maryland,” McFarland said.
 “Me representing the state of Maryland gives me chills and I feel that’s what makes me hungry.
 Every time I step on the field, I’m not just doing it for me, but where I’m from.”

-McFarland’s love for Maryland is what made him picked the Terps over powerhouses such as Miami and Alabama.
+McFarland’s love for Maryland is what made him pick the Terps over powerhouses such as Miami and Alabama.
 McFarland wants to follow the footsteps of former Maryland players, who decided to stay home.

 “I feel like I did what everyone else did when they came to Maryland,” McFarland said.
 “Stefon Diggs, Vernon Davis and Shawn Merriman started a movement and showed you can win here.
 That’s what I always dreamed of.”

-McFarland’s passion for football and love for his hometown is unmatched.
-It’s something that began when he was watching Washington Redskins’ games with his family at four years old.
+McFarland’s passion for football and love for his hometown is something that began when he was watching Washington Redskins’ games with his family at four years old.

 “It started when I was four when I would be in the living room with a Redskins helmet and jersey on,” McFarland said.
 “I would run around and act like I was in the game.
 Football has always been my sport.
 It was my first love and something I had a passion about.”